 The term comes from the town of Spa in Belgium.
-Its centuries-old wellness history and bounty of more than 300 mineral springs make it one of the most famous spa towns in the world.
+The town’s centuries-old wellness history and bounty of more than 300 mineral springs make it one of the most famous spa towns in the world.

 The practice of going to a spa dates back at least to ancient Greek and Roman times, when healing centres and entire towns sprang up around mineral springs.
 These springs, either hot or cold, were considered beneficial to people’s health (and in many cases still are).

 Before going to a spa, it’s essential to know what kind it is.
 This can affect what you should bring, what kind of experience you’ll have and what type of treatments you can find there.

 Knowing what to do at a spa and what kinds of spas exist will enhance your experience, reduce any stress you might have about going and help you choose the right place to go.

 There is a lot of confusion around the different types of spas, so let’s answer some common questions.